brynvv/SQL/README.md

 #### The SQL script 'Tariff workflow - SQL' carries out data processing on a table selected from a linked server.

-This was developed to mimic the processing carried out by a previously developed ALteryx workflow.
+This was developed to mimic the processing carried out by a previously developed Alteryx workflow.

 The repo contains the following variations on how the initial table is accessed and stored, with examples of creating as a view and stored procedure.